USEPA/e-manifest/emanifest-py/README.md

 ### Methods

 After providing your API credentials, you are ready to use the full functionality of the emanifest package.
-An introductory example script can be found [here](src/example.py).
-The RcrainfoClient class exposes a method for each API endpoint, method names follow a <action>_<resource> naming convention.
+The RcrainfoClient class exposes a method for each API endpoint, which follow a <action>_<resource> naming convention.

 #### Examples: